 SAGE Automation worked closely with all stakeholders to ensure that the goals of the project were achieved while minimising disruptions to the facilities and ensuring that site operators had full control of the facilities after each incremental cutover.
 This was achieved through extensive consultation, careful planning and rigorous testing of all changes.

 SAGE's willingness to collaborate, question, and go the extra mile ensured a successful outcome.

-SAGE Automation has a proven history of delivering control solutions for remote solar needs.
+SAGE Automation has a proven history of delivering control solutions for remote solar needs, including projects for Defence and utilities.
 See more of our work here.